 a place to find information about living Wilson and collateral family members.
 If you are interested in contacting a person who you believe is a member of this Wilson family, you may inform us of your interest.
 If we have contact information for the person, we will pass your request along, and that person can decide whether or not to contact you.

-optimized for viewing on any device other than a computer.
+optimized for viewing on mobile devices.
 This site is very text intensive.
-Although we are working on versions of the site for smart phones and tablets, the amount of information presented makes for very long pages, especially when viewed on any kind of mobile device.
-The site has formatted well on the mobile devices we have tested, but until we have finished actual mobile versions, this site may not format correctly on other mobile devices.
+The amount of information presented makes for very long and wide pages.
+For the most part, the site has displayed well on tablets and i-Phones, and we have made some changes that should allow those pages that had issues to display better.
+However, we have not tested every brand of mobile device.
+Until we have finished actual mobile versions, this site may not format correctly on all mobile devices.
 Depending upon your browser, it might have some formatting issues even on a computer.

 Site under Construction